What’s it like to volunteer with a therapy dog?

 Current opportunities

 Explore the current opportunities listed below.
-If you have a skill you'd love to put to good use or a particular job in mind, don't hesitate to get in touch.
+If you have a skill you'd love to put to good use or a particular role in mind, don't hesitate to get in touch.

 Read more